xeneta/ratestask/README.md

 docker run -p 0.0.0.0:5432:5432 --name ratestask ratestask
 ```

-You can connect to the exposed Postgres instance on the address
+You can connect to the exposed PostgreSQL instance on the address
 provided by docker, usually *172.17.0.1*.
 It is started with the
 default user 'postgres' and no password.